ferdium/ferdium-server/README.md

 <details>
 <summary>Importing your Franz account</summary>

-Ferdi-server allows you to import your full Franz account, including all its settings.
+Ferdium-server allows you to import your full Franz (or Ferdi) account, including all its settings.

-To import your Franz account, open `http://[YOUR FERDI-SERVER]/import` in your browser and login using your Franz account details.
-Ferdi-server will create a new user with the same credentials and copy your Franz settings, services and workspaces.
+To import your Franz/Ferdi account, open `http://[YOUR FERDI-SERVER]/import` in your browser and login using your Franz/Ferdi account details.
+Ferdium-server will create a new user with the same credentials and copy your Franz settings, services and workspaces.
 </details>
 <details>
 <summary>Transferring user data</summary>